collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Doing Multiple Things at Once

 There is an overall theme to this talk.
-The theme is about doing multiple things at once.
+In order to be able to increase your level of responsibility, you need to be able to switch between multiple activities.
 * Keep your code up-to-date
 * Create one or more features
 * Do code review

-The way to do multiple things at once is to use "branches".
-As you take on more responsibility, branches will give you more freedom.
-If you learn to use branches, you've won half the battle.
+You can switch between multiple activities by using "branches".
+If you learn to use branches, you will have the fundamentals skills and freedom that will help you to do both collaboration and code review.

 </td></tr>